NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: NonLERFness of non-geometric -manifold groups

 \subsection{Reduction to non-geometric $3$-manifolds with very simple dual graph}

-To prove Theorem \ref{dim3}, we reduce to the case that the dual graph of $M$ has two vertices, two edges, and $M$ has at least one hyperbolic piece.
+To prove Theorem \ref{dim3}, we reduce to the case that the dual graph of $M$ consists of two vertices and two edges, and $M$ has at least one hyperbolic piece.

-Let $M$ be an irreducible nongeometric $3$-manifold with tori or empty boundary.
+Let $M$ be an orientable irreducible nongeometric $3$-manifold with tori or empty boundary.
 It is known that all graph manifolds have nonLERF fundamental groups (\cite{NW2}), so we can assume that $M$ has at least one hyperbolic piece, i.e. $M$ is a mixed $3$-manifold.

 The dual graph of $M$ is a graph with vertices corresponding to geometric pieces of $M$ and edges corresponding to decomposition tori.
-The following lemma is the first step of our reduction of $3$-manifolds, which reduces the nonLERFness proof to a very simple case: the dual graph of $M$ has only two vertices and one edge.
+The following lemma is the first step of our reduction of $3$-manifolds, which reduces the nonLERFness of mixed $3$-manifold groups to a very simple case: the dual graph of $M$ has only two vertices and one edge.

-\begin{lemma} Let $M$ be a mixed $3$-manifold, then there exists a $3$-manifold $N=N_1\cup_T N_2$ such that the following hold. \begin{enumerate} \item $N_1$ is a cusped hyperbolic $3$-manifold, and $N_2$ is a geometric $3$-manifold. \item $N_1\cap N_2=T$ is a single torus, and $N=N_1\cup_T N_2$ is a fibered $3$-manifold. \item $N$ is a finite semicover of $M$, so $\pi_1(N)$ is a subgroup of $\pi_1(M)$. \end{enumerate} \end{lemma}
+\begin{lemma} Let $M$ be a mixed $3$-manifold, then there exists a $3$-manifold $N=N_1\cup_T N_2$ such that the following hold. \begin{enumerate} \item $N_1$ is a cusped hyperbolic $3$-manifold, and $N_2$ is a geometric $3$-manifold. \item $N_1\cap N_2=T$ is a single torus, and $N=N_1\cup_T N_2$ is a fibered $3$-manifold. \item $N$ is a finite semicover of $M$, and $\pi_1(N)$ is a subgroup of $\pi_1(M)$. \end{enumerate} \end{lemma}

-\begin{proof} By \cite{PW1}, we can find a finite cover of $M$ such that it is a fibered $3$-manifold, and still denote it by $M$.
+\begin{proof} By \cite{PW1}, we take a finite cover of $M$ such that it is a fibered $3$-manifold, and still denote it by $M$.

 We first suppose that $M$ has at least two geometric pieces.
 Take any hyperbolic piece $N_1$, and take another (distinct) geometric piece $N_2$ adjacent to $N_1$.
-It is possible that $N_1\cap N_2$ consists of more than one tori, and let $T$ be one of them.
-Cut $M$ along all the decomposition tori in $\mathcal{T}_M$ except $T$, then the component containing $N_1$ and $N_2$ is the desired $N$, which is clearly a finite semicover of $M$.
+It is possible that $N_1\cap N_2$ consists of more than one tori, so let $T$ be one of them.
+We cut $M$ along all decomposition tori in $\mathcal{T}_M$ except $T$, then the component containing $N_1$ and $N_2$ is the desired $N$, which is clearly a finite semicover of $M$.

-The fibered structure on $M$ induces a fibered structure on $N$, since fibered structures of $3$-manifolds are compatible with the geometric decomposition.
-It is easy to see all the other desired conditions hold for $N$.
+The fibered structure on $M$ induces a fibered structure on $N$, since fibered structures of $3$-manifolds are compatible with geometric decomposition.
+It is easy to see all other desired conditions hold for $N$.

-If $M$ has only one geometric piece $N_1$, since the geometric decomposition is nontrivial, there is a decomposition torus $T$ which is adjacent to $N_1$ on both sides.
+It remains to consider the case that $M$ has only one geometric piece, and we denote it by $N_1$.
+Since the geometric decomposition of $M$ is nontrivial, there is a decomposition torus $T$ of $M$ that is adjacent to $N_1$ on both sides.
 Then we take a double cover of $M$ along $T$, and reduce it to the previous case. \end{proof}